xavier268/kompress/README.md

 ## Repeat

-This layer will compress the sequenece of identical Symbols, using and additionnal "escaped" Symbol.
+This layer will compress the sequences of identical successive Symbols, using and additionnal "escaped" Symbol.
 Therefore, the resulting alphabet is one Symbol larger.

 ## Utilities